 Use of excessive leverage, gradual erosion of level and quality of capital base, insufficient liquidity buffer, procyclicality and excessive interconnectedness among systematically important banks are identified as reasons of bank failures.
 Bank for International Settlements (BIS) came up, in response, with a new set of capital and liquidity standards in the name of Basel III.
-In compliance with the 'Revised Guidelines on Risk Based Capital Adequacy (RBCA)' issued by Bangladesh Bank in December 2014, banks in Bangladesh have formally entered into Basel III regime from 1 January 2015.
+In compliance with the 'Revised Guidelines on Risk Based Capital Adequacy (RBCA)' issued by Bangladesh Bank in December 2014, banks in Bangladesh have formally entered into Basel III regime from 1 January 2015 and full implementation is started from 1 January 2020.
 The new capital and liquidity standards have greater business implications for banks.

-This is the official disclosure of the activities that the United Commercial Bank Limited (UCB) had undertaken to manage its Risk Based Capital Adequacy and other requisites throughout the year 2020 under the purview of the Basel III regulation.
+This is the official disclosure of the activities that the United Commercial Bank Limited (UCB) had undertaken to manage its Risk Based Capital Adequacy and other requisites throughout the year 2021 under the purview of the Basel III regulation.
 Although this disclosure conforms to the requirements of the 3rd Pillar of the Basel III regulation meant for 'Market Discipline', this may well be viewed as UCB's earnest effort to uphold its commitment to corporate transparency.